nicholaswmin/fsm/README.md

       `is-an FSM` but since Javascript doesn't support *multiple inheritance*, inheriting an `FSM` would exclude inheriting other behaviours.

-      *Composition* namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.
+      *Composition* is also problematic because it namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.

       i.e `light.fsm.turnOn` feels misplaced compared to `light.turnOn`.

 [^3]: Describes a function that takes an non-finite/infinite no. of arguments.